microsoftgraph/microsoft-graph-docs/api-reference/beta/api/educationsynchronizationprofile-resume.md

-# Resume sync on an educationSynchronizationProfile
+---title: "Resume sync on an educationSynchronizationProfile"description: "Resume the sync of a specific school data synchronization profile in the tenant."---# Resume sync on an educationSynchronizationProfile

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.